 We are a trusted human services and resource center in Belmont Cragin neighborhood of Chicago.
 By developing deep bonds with the families in our area, we are able to effectively provide a welcoming, safe space and holistic educational and social services that increase the self-sufficiency of the residents in our community.
 Language and technology literacy is a critical need in Belmont Cragin.
 Low literacy translates into lost wages, foregone promotions, unemployment and the likelihood of government assistance.

 We serve the northwest side of Chicago including Belmont Cragin and the surrounding neighborhoods of Austin, Hanson Park and Portage Park as well as Logan Square, Hermosa, and Montclare.
 We have partnership sites for Early Childhood Education and Family Support in Dunning and Austin neighborhoods.

 - 97% are below the Federal Poverty Guideline

 - 80% of those served have less than a high school diploma

 - 65% speak only Spanish

-- This area has the third largest population of people who speak English less than very well at 43.2%.
-This places Belmont Cragin third, of the 78 neighborhoods in Chicago that has a population with limited English proficiency.
+- Belmont Cragin has the third largest population of “people who speak English less than very well”, placing the community third within the 78 neighborhoods within Chicago that struggle with limited English proficiency. ( 2010 U.S. Census)